braze-inc/braze-docs/_docs/_help/help_articles/segments/segmentation_logic_with_and_or.md

 ### Avoiding the OR operator

-In certain circumstances, the `OR` operator should not be used.
+In certain user targeting situations, the `OR` operator should be avoided.
 For example, do not use `OR` if you have a campaign that is valid in every country except for the United States and Canada.
 To filter for this segment, you might try to invert the logic from the previous scenario.
 However, this leads to a segment that targets all users: `Country is not United States OR Country is not Canada`.

 The preceding statement targets all users because all users meet the criteria for one or more of the filters.
 Users in Canada meet the criteria for `Country is not United States`.
 US users meet the criteria for `Country is not Canada`.